decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/roadmap.md

+---
+title: Roadmap
+layout: page
+description: "This page provides a high-level roadmap, outlining key milestones and long-term performance goals.
+It serves as a guiding framework for the development of our technology, with a focus on ambitious, excellence-driven targets for the future."
+intro_image_hide_on_mobile: true
+---

 # Doctelligence Roadmap

 This living roadmap outlines the strategic phases of Doctelligence, focusing on decentralized AI infrastructure, secure collaboration, and community-driven innovation.
 Each phase includes specific timelines, deliverables, and success metrics to ensure accountability and transparency.